 Please use this form to keep track of your progress and completion of various degree requirements.
-You will be asked to e-mail a PDF version to the Grad Chair before yearly meetings, etc... also good to share with major advisor.
+You will be asked to e-mail it to the Grad Chair before yearly meetings.
+It's also good to share with major advisor.
 See Grad Handbook for detailed description of requirements.

-Student Name: Advisor:

-·

-Quarter Started: Expected Quarter Finished (+4-5 yrs):
+Student Name: Advisor: Quarter Started: Expected Quarter Finished (+4-5 yrs):